 NOTE: The fabric yardage is based on ONE curtain panel.
 Depending on the size and number of your windows and the height of your curtain rod, you may need to adjust your measurements accordingly.
 Below, we explain how we determined the sizes of our cuts.

-- 5⅝ yards of 48″+ wide Shannon Embrace® Double Gauze Metallic; we used Geo Lines in Cloud/Silver, available now at Fat Quarter Shop
+- 5⅝ yards of 48″+ wide Shannon Embrace® Double Gauze Metallic; we originally used Geo Lines in Cloud/Silver,

 - ⅝ yard of 20″+ wide lightweight fusible interfacing; we used Pellon Shape Flex